Antiestrogen: Side effects

-Side effects of antiestrogens include hot flashes, osteoporosis, breast atrophy, vaginal dryness, and vaginal atrophy.
+In women, the side effects of antiestrogens include hot flashes, osteoporosis, breast atrophy, vaginal dryness, and vaginal atrophy.
 In addition, they may cause depression and reduced libido.

 Pharmacology

 Antiestrogens act as antagonists of the estrogen receptors, ERα and ERβ.

 History

 The first nonsteroidal antiestrogen was discovered by Lerner and coworkers in 1958.
 Ethamoxytriphetol (MER-25) was the first antagonist of the ER to be discovered, followed by clomifene and tamoxifen.